 - Compensation details

 - Depending on what agency compensation model you select, make sure there is agreement on all facts such as definitions of costs, labor hours used, multipliers, incentive criteria, terms and so on.

 - An experienced independent third party can help identify gaps in expectations and definitions.

-It is possible for professional service firms and their clients to turn advertising agency compensation negotiations into a key strategic advantage.
+It is possible for agencies and their clients to turn advertising agency compensation negotiations into a key strategic advantage.
 This can be done by building a process which:

-- Utilizes senior staff within the company and brings agency compensation experts (such as The Bedford Group) into the negotiations
+- Utilizes senior staff within the company and brings agency compensation experts into the negotiations

 - Prepares a proactive “rules of engagement” playbook